May 6, 2019Seamless Adoption of Snowflake in the Cloud: Rakuten with AtScale

 The ability to bring on new exciting workloads such as data science, coupled with a more successful roll-out of self-service may be enough to overcome the sins of the past.
 Success cures all woes.

 Gaining traction, great mindshare.

 - Extremely popular in the data science community due to the easy to get started and consume model.

-- The only entirely serverless offering.
+- The only entirely serverless cloud warehouse offering.
 I’ve been exposed to the team of engineers and supporting technology that Google uses to keep BigQuery highly available and high performance and exactly what you would expect from Google.

 - Best in class GIS support.